-- The ICO imposed the highest fine in this sector, reaching an amount of EUR 20,450,000, on Marriott International, Inc (ETid-60).
-The decision penalises Marriott for a cyber incident originating from a vulnerability in the IT systems of the Starwood hotels group which was acquired by Marriot in 2016.
-This vulnerability finally led to the exposure of personal data of approx. 339 million guest records in November 2018.
-However, originally the ICO had announced in its statement of intent that it planned to impose an even higher fine of EUR 115.6 million.
-In determining the amount of the fine, the supervisory authority has taken into account the impact of the Covid-19 pandemic on the accommodation sector and Marriott in particular as well as the full cooperation of Marriott with the ICO.
-Additionally, other mitigating factors led to the reduction of the fine, in particular that Marriott took immediate steps to mitigate the effects of the attack and to implement technical remedial measures.
+- The highest fine by far in this sector was issued in 2020: the British ICO imposed a fine of EUR 20.45 million on Marriott International, Inc. (ETid-60) based on a cyber incident originating from a vulnerability in the IT systems of the Starwood hotels group which was acquired by Marriott in 2016.
+This vulnerability led to the exposure of personal data from approximately 339 million guest records.
+Originally the ICO had planned to impose an even higher fine of EUR 115.6 million.
+However, the supervisory authority reduced the fine, citing the impact of the Covid-19 pandemic on the accommodation sector as one of the reasons.

-- 12 fines amounting to EUR 37,400 were imposed on bars and several restaurants for inadmissible video surveillance.
-While the amount seems relatively small in comparison – however, adequately reflecting the annual turnover of the respective businesses – video surveillance seems to be a key issue in the DPAs' monitoring of data protection compliance in the hospitality sector in general, but especially in Spain where 9 of the 12 fines were imposed.
+- 26 fines amounting to EUR 91,400 in total were imposed on bars and several restaurants for unlawful use of CCTV systems.
+While the amount is relatively small in comparison – however, adequately reflecting the annual turnover of the respective businesses – video surveillance seems to be a key issue in the DPAs' monitoring of data protection compliance in the accommodation and hospitality sector.
+With regard to the unlawful use of CCTV systems it seems the Spanish DPA still imposes more fines (19 of the 26 cases), but with relatively moderate amounts (range between EUR 900 and 6,000).